 - Plain Flour - It is also known as all-purpose flour.
 It is perfect for making cakes, cookies, pastries and thickening sauces.

-- Nutmeg - It is the perfect spice for bechamel sauce.
+- Nutmeg - It is the perfect spice for the bechamel sauce.
 I freshly grate whole nutmeg for more intense flavour and freshness.

 - Cheddar Cheese - Mature or extra mature cheddar adds a bit of kick to the sauce.
 You can substitute it with gruyere or gouda.